nyantec/narwhal/README.md

 #### container

-The ID or name of a running docker container.
+The ID or name of a running Docker container.
 See `docker ps`.

 #### ipv(4|6)container